unifiedjs/unifiedjs.github.io/doc/learn/remark-html.md

 ---
+authorGithub: wooorm
+authorTwitter: wooorm
+author: Titus Wormer
+description: How to use remark to turn markdown into HTML, and to allow embedded HTML inside markdown
 group: recipe
 index: 6
-title: HTML and remark
-description: How to use remark to turn markdown into HTML, and to allow embedded HTML inside markdown
+modified: 2024-08-02
+published: 2021-03-09
 tags:
-  - remark
   - html
-  - plugin
   - markdown
-  - html
   - parse
-author: Titus Wormer
-authorTwitter: wooorm
-authorGithub: wooorm
-published: 2021-03-09
-modified: 2021-03-09
+  - plugin
+  - remark
+title: HTML and remark
 ---

 ## HTML and remark

 remark is a markdown compiler.
+It’s focus is markdown.
 It’s concerned with HTML in two ways:

 1. markdown is often turned into HTML
 2. markdown sometimes has embedded HTML

-When dealing with HTML and markdown, we will use both remark and rehype.
+When dealing with HTML and markdown, both remark and rehype are used.
 This article shows some examples of how to do that.

 ### Contents